Sleep by Rosselli, Amelia; Schwabsky, Barry, 9781681377834

 A major, career-spanning collection of an Italian master's poetry in English, gathered together for the first time.

-Amelia Rosselli is one of the great poets of postwar Italy, and recognized as such throughout Europe.
+Amelia Rosselli is one of the great poets of postwar Italy.
 She was also a musician and musicologist, close to John Cage and Karlheinz Stockhausen, and she waged a lifelong battle against depression.
-The child of Carlo Rosselli, a major figure in the resistance to Mussolini who was assassinated with his brother Nello in 1937, Rosselli grew up in exile and went to high school in Scarsdale, making her fluent in English.
-English poetry, especially the lyrics and sonnets of Shakespeare and the Elizabethans, became a prime reference for her own poetry, which mingles formal experimentation with memories of traditional forms to evoke the struggles of an embattled conscience.
+The child of Carlo Rosselli, a significant anti-fascist intellectual who was assassinated with his brother Nello in 1937, Amelia grew up in exile and attended high school in Mamaroneck, New York.
+English poetry, especially the lyrics and sonnets of Shakespeare and the Elizabethans, became a prime reference for her own poetry, which combines modernist experimentation with variations on more traditional forms.

 Loading Icon